 Paragraph 5.202 details that economic and other benefits of the best and most versatile land should be accounted for and where significant development of agricultural land is necessary, areas of poorer quality should be preferred to those of higher quality.

-The SMP, to be produced by the Applicant, will detail the protection of soils during construction and is considered appropriate mitigation to minimise impacts to soils or soil resources.
+during construction and is considered appropriate mitigation to minimise impacts to soils or soil resources.